operand/agency/README.md

 access control you associate with each action on the channel.
 The access policy can currently be one of three values:

-- `always` - which permits any operator in the space to use that action at any time
+- `permitted` - which permits any operator in the space to use that action at any time
-- `never` - which prevents use
+- `denied` - which prevents use
-- `ask` - which will prompt the receiving operator for permission when access is attempted.
-Access will await your approval or denial.
+- `requested` - which will prompt the receiving operator for permission when access is attempted.
+Access will await approval or denial.
 If denied, the sender is notified of the denial and reason.

 This is just a start, and further development of the access control mechanics is a priority.